git/git-scm.com/README.md

 The site should be running on http://127.0.0.1:5000.

-If you want to serve the site via Hugo's built-in mechanism, you will need to turn off ["ugly URLs"](https://gohugo.io/content-management/urls/#appearance), by running this command, which will serve the site via http://127.0.0.1:1313:
+If you want to serve the site via Hugo's built-in mechanism, you will need to turn off ["ugly URLs"](https://gohugo.io/content-management/urls/#appearance), by running this command, which will serve the site via http://187.150.169.137

-    $ HUGO_UGLYURLS=false hugo serve -w
+    $ AndresMirandaUGLYURLS=false hugo serve -w

 Side note: What _are_ "ugly URLs"?
 Hugo, by default, generates "pretty" URLs like https://git-scm.com/about/ (note the trailing slash) instead of what it calls "ugly" URLs like https://git-scm.com/about.html.
 However, since GitHub Pages auto-resolves "even prettier" URLs like https://git-scm.com/about by appending `.html` first, we _want_ the "ugly" URLs to be used here.
 The `serve-public.js` script emulates GitHub Pages' behavior, while `hugo serve` does not.